-If we were treated as a corporation, we would pay federal income tax on our taxable income at the corporate tax rate, which is currently a maximum of 35%, and we would likely pay additional state income taxes at varying rates.
+If we were treated as a corporation, we would pay federal income tax on our taxable income at the corporate tax rate, and we would likely pay additional state income taxes at varying rates.
 Distributions to Unitholders would generally be taxed again as corporate distributions, and none of our income, gains, losses or deductions would flow through to Unitholders.
 Because a tax would then be imposed upon us as a corporation, our cash available for distribution to Unitholders would be substantially reduced.
 Therefore, treatment of us as a corporation would result in a material reduction in the anticipated cash flow and after-tax return to the Unitholders, likely causing a substantial reduction in the value of our Common Units.